 Google recently celebrated its 19th birthday, demonstrating that search is neither a new fad or an old concept.
 It plays a significant part in every aspect of our lives.
 Have a question about how something works?
 Google it.
 Need directions to the nearest Starbucks?
 Google it.

 Search has become a fundamental part of how your customers find you.
 Whether you’re an eCommerce vendor that relies on online sales or a storefront business that depends on the foot traffic that comes through your doors, search engine optimization (SEO) should be a part of how you attract new customers.
-Find more useful information on The Ultimate Guide to Ecommerce SEO.
+If you as a business website owner want to know how to increase the traffic on your website and how to find a trustable company who can help you with this, then click on this Sir Linksalot Youtube backlinks.
+You can also find more useful information on The Ultimate Guide to Ecommerce SEO.

 Although SEO is not a new concept, Google has changed quite a bit in 19 years.
+The changes that netizens had to get acclimatised because of the changes Google has actualised has changed the structure of many a website.
+Talking about changes, if you were to see them here, you’d understand from your analysis the various newer factors that have to be considered while designing a website.
 So has our strategy.
 In this post, we’ll go over the future of SEO and the latest tips and trends for making your business more visible online.

 1. Mobile Search and Usability